yext/rules_closure/README.md

 Runs PhantomJS (QtWebKit) for unit testing purposes.

 This is a low level rule.
-Please use the [closure_js_test] macro if possible.
+Please use the [closure_js_test] macro.
+This rule is going to be removed soon in favor of [rules_webtesting].

 #### Rule Polymorphism